photography by BETHANY NAUERT FOR BADGLEY MISCHKA

 photography by GUCCI

-If you want to make a statement, you need to get your hands on Gucci’s new anti-minimalist foray into home design.
-The collection will feature everything from cushions and wallpaper to incense and trays.
-While the lowest you’ll probably spend is about $200 for a scented candle, you won’t need too many of these items to really stand out.
+If you want to make a statement, you need to get your hands on Gucci’s new anti-minimalist foray into home design, which hit stores in September.
+The collection features everything from cushions and wallpaper to incense and trays.
+While the lowest you’ll probably spend is $70 for a pack of incense or $150 for a panel of wallpaper, you won’t need too many of these items to really stand out.

 The company posted a series of illustrations on its Instagram account to announce the new venture, and explained the inspiration behind the unique styles: Basically, Creative Director Alessandro Michele wanted to pay homage to the brand’s iconic motifs over the years with the new line.
-We have to say, you won’t find anything like this anywhere else—so better save up for when the collection hits in September.
+You won’t find designs like this anywhere else.

 photography by VERA BRADLEY